Sturgeon: 'small nations are wealthier than UK' – Daily Business

 However, she conceded that independence “does not guarantee a better future”, nor did it mean that Scotland would become a one-party state”.

-Responding to today’s presentation, Struan Stevenson, chief executive of the pro-union organisation Scottish Business UK said: “If it’s yet another national conversation on breaking up the UK that the First Minister wants, then she shouldn’t be surprised if Scottish business ignores her calls.
+Responding to today’s presentation, Struan Stevenson, chief executive of the pro-union organisation Scottish Business UK, said: “If it’s yet another national conversation on breaking up the UK that the First Minister wants, then she shouldn’t be surprised if Scottish business ignores her calls.

 “The papers published today mark a further desperate attempt to reignite a debate that was soundly lost by the SNP in 2014 and which businesses don’t want repeated now – especially in the teeth of a bumpy pandemic recovery marked by here-and-now pressures like rising inflation and supply chain disruption.